Request a Demo Search

 History of volunteerism

-In the 19th century, organized forms of volunteering started to pick up steam, such as the YMCA, which began in 1844 in London.
+In the 19th century, organized volunteering started to pick up steam, such as the YMCA, which began in 1844 in London.
 The 20th century saw the birth of many more volunteer organizations committed to making a positive impact.
 One example is the Rotary Club, which was formed as a place for people of different backgrounds, cultures, and beliefs to come together and exchange valuable ideas, create friendships, and make a change.

-Volunteerism has a long and storied history, in both the United States and the world as a whole.
+Volunteerism has a long and storied history in both the United States and the world as a whole.
 Let’s take a look at some fun facts about the history of volunteerism:

 Offering virtual volunteer opportunities can help your nonprofit connect with new audiences and grow its reach beyond your local community.

 Now, with the help of volunteer management software, organizations can build even more bridges to connect with their volunteers.
-With a variety of digital tools, nonprofits can enhance the volunteer journey by making their programs run as smoothly as possible.
+With various digital tools, nonprofits can enhance the volunteer journey by making their programs run as smoothly as possible.

 Types of volunteerism